menandmice/micetro_docs/guides/admin-manual/failover_management_windows.rst

 Removing Failover Relationships
 --------------------------------

-1. On the **Admin** page, select the Windows server containing the relationship you want to remove, then select :guilabel:`Failover management` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.
+1. On the **Admin** page, select the Windows server containing the relationship you want to remove, then select :guilabel:`Manage failover` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.

 2. Select the relevant relationship, and then select :guilabel:`Remove` on the Row :guilabel:`...` menu.